GeotrekCE/Geotrek-admin/docs/installation-and-configuration/installation.rst

   - You only need to run this command if you are opting for a Docker installation.
 When using the Debian package, the script will run automatically.

-  - Do not run this command if your Geotrek instance does not use **dynamic segmentation**, as it will try to create segmentation-dependent data that may not be relevant or usable

   - Once your Geotrek instance is installed, you should import your own :ref:`initial data <minimal-initial-data>` to begin working with the application.

 .. seealso::